Faculty

 Randal Bays (Fiddle)

-Randal Bays is an American born, Irish style fiddler who brings power and passion to the playing of Irish traditional music.
-He’s well known on both sides of the Atlantic for his fine fiddling and his devotion to the traditional style of playing.
-He has a special love for the fiddle traditions of Counties Clare and Galway, where he’s spent many a night playing tunes with the masters of that intricate music.
+Randal Bays is an American born, Irish style fiddler, well known on both sides of the Atlantic for his fine fiddling and his devotion to the traditional style of playing.
+He has a special love for the fiddle traditions of Counties Clare and Galway.
 Randal has recorded and toured in the US, Ireland and Europe with such musicians as Martin Hayes, James Keane and Daithí Sproule (Fingal), James Kelly and many more.
 In 2021 he received the Irish Artist in America Achievement Award from O’Flaherty Irish Music in Texas.
 Randal lives in the Seattle area and is the Artistic Director of Cascadia Irish Music Week.
-Read more about Randal's music on his website at www.randalbays.com

 Therese McInerney (Fiddle)